Scheduling of Tests

 Should a student suspect an examination is marked incorrectly, he/she may request a meeting with the instructor and the Dean of Academic Affairs to re-assessing the exam.

-A $25.00 re-assessment fee may apply should re-assessment resulting no change of marking.
+A $25.00 re-assessment fee may apply should re-assessment resulting in no change of marking.

 A student whose academic grade has declined in the course due to an examination worth at least 40% can apply for a supplementary examination.